ritza-co/Custom-google-trends/Article.md

 This initializes our pytrends object with the `hl`(host language) being set to English and the `tz`(timezone offset) to 360.
 The value of `360` correlates to the minutes of US Central Standard Time (6 hours behind Coordinated Universal Time (CST/UTC−06:00).
 It is `-360`, however, you have to remove the negative else it won't work - google -> pytrends convention).

+`avoid 'fluff' terms like 'most certainly' or anything that you can remove without changing the meaning of the sentence.
+Rather - "to find your own timezone offset.
+I see the docs are pretty minimal, but I think this is where a tutorial should also do some additional investigation and answer questions the reader is likely to have - if you use 360 for UTC-6, dropping the negative, how would you do a positive offset e.g. UTC+2?`)

 You can most certainly use your own timezone, which you can find [here]('https://forbrains.co.uk/international_tools/earth_timezones').

+`I would rather mention this at the end under 'possible issues` or similar - the reader hasn't run anything yet so they won't care about this at this point.`

 Note: It is possible to be rate limited, but that is beyond the current scope of the article.
 Have a look at the `Connect to Google` section on the [pytrends api]('https://pypi.org/project/pytrends/') for a remedy.